How to apply

-- Stage 2: Successful applications will be invited to attend interview at the Academy in January for the final stage of the selection process.
+- Stage 2: Successful applicants will be invited to attend interview at the Academy in January 2025 for the final stage of the selection process.

 - Stage 3: Successful applicants will be made a conditional offer in writing.